-Decided it was time for a new antenna, so I picked up a Log Periodic from Tennadyne Here are some construction pictures!
+Decided it was time to replace my old tri band 3 element beam with something better, so I picked up a Log Periodic from Tennadyne Here are some construction pictures!

 Here are the boom sections put together along with the first section of each element.